 Advances in Care

 Dana-Farber/Boston Children’s Cancer and Blood Disorders Center was one of the first childhood cancer care centers in the country to use adjuvant chemotherapy and to perform limb salvage surgery for pediatric oncology patients with osteosarcoma, an aggressive bone tumor.

-Most recently, our center has been involved in a long-term follow-up study to learn about quality of life and outcomes for limb salvage surgery, rotationplasty and amputation for children who have sarcoma of the lower leg.
-The team is also researching the effectiveness of non-invasive vs. open treatments for aneurysmal bone cysts.
+Our center also has been involved in a long-term follow-up study to learn about quality of life and outcomes for limb salvage surgery, rotationplasty and amputation for children who have had sarcoma of the lower leg.